Aegis Orchestrator

 Lint check onlycargo check

-Specific cratecargo check -p aegis-cli
+Specific cratecargo check -p aegis-orchestrator

 Clean between major changes: